MeTazz1/CDSideMenu/README.md

 ## Installation

-At the moment, the library is available only though Github.
-CocoaPods will arrive later.
+At the moment, the library is only available though Github.
+A Pod will arrive later.

 #### Git

-You can use [Git](https://git-scm.com/) to install `CDSideMenu` by cloning the example project:
+You can use [Git](https://git-scm.com/) to clone `CDSideMenu` and its example project:

 ```git
 git clone https://github.com/christophedellac/CDSideMenu